Pre-train and Learn: Preserve Global Information for Graph Neural Networks: Experiments

-Second, we investigate the effect of the global features, as is shown in Table 4.
-The results show that both pre-trained features can help to increase the model precision.
+Second, we investigate the effect of the global features, as shown in Table 4.
+The results show that both pre-trained feature matrices can help to increase the model precision.
 The global structure features are more helpful on Cora, but less effective than global attribute features on Pubmed and Citeseer.
-On the dataset of Cora and Pubmed, the highest precisions are obtained when all the features are used.
+On the datasets of Cora and Pubmed, the highest precisions are obtained when all the features are used.
 However, in Citeseer, the global structure features cannot help to increase the performance if the global attribute features are used.
 In all, both pre-trained features can contribute to improve the results of our proposed model.
 However, the amount of improvement depends on specific datasets.

-\subsection{4.3 Experiments on Plain Graphs (Q3)}
+\subsection{Experiments on Plain Graphs (Q3)}

-We will try to address the last question \textbf{Q3} by comparing G-GNN with other plain graph learning methods.
+We will answer \textbf{Q3} by comparing G-GNN with other plain graph learning methods.

-\subsubsection{4.3.1 Experiment Setup}
+\subsubsection{Experiment Setup}

-We conducted the task of semi-supervised classification on the two datasets of Cora and Citeseer.
+We conduct the task of semi-supervised classification on the two datasets of Cora and Citeseer.
 The results of the baseline methods are cited from their original papers.
-Pubmed is excluded from comparison since it is not used the baseline papers.
+Pubmed is excluded from comparison since it is not used in the baseline papers.

-The training data was the entire plain graph(attributes $\textbf{X}$ are excluded), and part of the node labels.
-We used 0.1, 0.2 ...
-0.9 of node labels to train the model respectively, and reported the classification accuracy on the rest of data.
-All results were the average value of 10 experiments with different random split.
+The training data is the entire plain graph ($\textbf{X}$ is excluded), and part of the node labels.
+We use 0.1, 0.2 ...
+0.9 of node labels to train the model respectively, and report the classification accuracy on the rest of data.
+All results are the average values of 10 experiments with different random split.

-Our proposed model was G-GCN (plain), where the GCN was used as the kernel.
-In the unsupervised training, the dimension of global structure vectors was 32.
-In the semi-supervised learning, the dimension of the hidden states was 256.
-No dropout was used.
-The rest of parameters were the same as those in 4.1.2.
+Our proposed model is G-GCN (plain), where the GCN is used as the kernel.
+In the unsupervised training, the dimension of global structure vectors is 32.
+In the semi-supervised learning, the dimension of the hidden states is 256.
+No dropout is used.
+The rest of parameters are the same as those in 4.1.2.